Kenny Omega: Professional wrestling career

-Independent circuit and WWE (2001–2011)
+Early career (2000–2005)

 Smith began training with Top Rope Championship Wrestling (TRCW), a local Winnipeg promotion run by Bobby Jay.
 About a year later, he made his professional debut in 2000 at age 16.
 Under the ring name Kenny Omega, he initially portrayed a Hawaiian surfer character; this persona was later dropped, though he retained the name.

 In 2001, Omega debuted in Winnipeg promotion Premier Championship Wrestling (PCW), going on to win the PCW Heavyweight Championship in 2003 and the PCW Tag Team Championship in 2004.
 He unsuccessfully challenged Petey Williams for the TNA X Division Championship at the National Wrestling Alliance's 56th Anniversary Show on October 17.
 He later won an eight-man tournament that included Nate Hardy, Chris Sabin, and Amazing Red to win the Premier Cup and the NWA Canada X-Division Championship on June 2.
-After competing for Harley Race's promotion World League Wrestling in September 2005, losing to Keith Walker in a match, Omega was invited to a week-long tryout by World Wrestling Entertainment (WWE).
+After competing for Harley Race's promotion World League Wrestling in September 2005, losing to Keith Walker in a match, Omega was invited to a week-long tryout by WWE.

+WWE (2005–2006)

 In October 2005, Smith was sent to WWE's then-developmental territory Deep South Wrestling (DSW) for a tryout, after which he was offered a developmental contract and subsequently assigned to DSW.
 In August 2006, he requested his release from his contract.
 He recalled his time in DSW negatively, with particular criticism of Bill DeMott, Jody Hamilton, and Bob Holly, though he praised Dave Taylor.
 WWE was later reported to have unsuccessfully offered him a contract multiple times (once in 2014, thrice in 2015, and once in 2019).